 \section{Introduction}

-\IEEEPARstart{A}{s} techniques of machine learning (ML) and deep learning (DL) are flourishing developed and ML/DL systems are widely deployed in real life nowadays, the concern about the underlying discrimination hidden in these models has grown, particularly in high-stakes domains such as healthcare, recruitment, and jurisdiction \cite{pessach2022review}, where equity for all stakeholders is pivotal to prevent unjust outcomes, akin to a discriminatory Matthew Effect.
-It is of significance to prevent ML models from perpetuating or exacerbating inappropriate human prejudices for not only model performance but also societal welfare.
+\IEEEPARstart{A}{s} techniques of machine learning (ML) and deep learning (DL) are flourishingly developed and ML/DL systems are widely deployed in real life nowadays, concerns about the underlying discrimination hidden in these models has grown, particularly in high-stakes domains such as healthcare, recruitment, and jurisdiction \cite{pessach2022review}, where equity for all stakeholders is pivotal to prevent unjust outcomes, akin to a discriminatory Matthew Effect.
+It is important to prevent ML models from perpetuating or exacerbating inappropriate human prejudices not only for model performance but also for societal welfare.
 Effectively addressing and eliminating discrimination usually requires a comprehensive grasp of its occurrence, causes, and mechanisms.
 For instance, a case involving a person changing their gender for lower car insurance rates highlights the complexity of fairness in ML.

 Although the impressive practical advancements of ML and DL thrive on abundant data, their trustworthiness and equity heavily hinge on data quality.
 In fact, one of the primary sources of unfairness identified in the existing literature is biases from the data, possibly collected from various sources such as device measurements and historically biassed human decisions \cite{verma2018fairness}.
 Moreover, the challenge of data imbalance often looms in human-sensitive domains, amplifying concerns of discrimination and bias propagation in ML models.
-Then misformed model training would amplify imbalances and biases in data, with wide-reaching societal implications.
+As a result, misformed model training would amplify imbalances and biases in data, with wide-reaching societal implications.
 For example, optimising aggregated prediction errors can advantage privileged groups over marginalised ones.
-In addition, missing data like instances or values may introduce disparities between the dataset and the target population, leading to biassed results as well.
-Therefore, in order to ensure fairness and mitigate biases, it is crucial to correctly cope with data imbalance and prevent ML models from perpetuating or even exacerbating inappropriate human prejudices.
+In addition, missing data such as instances or values may introduce disparities between the dataset and the target population, leading to biassed results as well.
+Therefore, in order to ensure fairness and mitigate biases, it is crucial to properly address data imbalance and prevent ML models from perpetuating or even exacerbating inappropriate human prejudices.